fpgaprince/rtd/docs/source/fundamentals.rst

 Divide/Division
 ====================
-The division is a bit more complex case.
-Generally, the deployment of the division requires a much more complex logic circuit, and for this reason, we tend to avoid, where possible, the use of the division operator unless there are special cases.
+Division, in general, is a more complex operation than the others.. requiring more logic, area and time (clock cycles).

+The initial approach is to apply the long division method to the binary representation.
+The reduces/boils down to comparing, and subtracting operations.. until you have your remainder less than your divisor.
+Until you can subtract no more.. without going negative!
+You are essentially shifting and subtracting. again, the contrary of multiplication which involved shifting and adds.
+But then again.. a binary subtraction is an addition!
+This shifting is a sequential/parallel approach.
+I believe there is a sequential serial approach as well.

+The number of shifts and subtracts equates to the numberators data width.

-Simple division in which the divisor is a power of 2 can be done, simply by right shifting a vector or array.
+Simple division, in which the divisor is a power of 2 can be done, in a straightforward manner, by simply right shifting a vector or array.
 This is contrary to the multiplication method.

-You can’t synthesize it with regular Verilog unless it’s by a power of two, which uses a right shift.
+If the numerator (dividend) is not a power of 2, you will lose precision/accuracy, as in the operation is not irreversible!.

+Floating point is even more demanding.
+There are many algorithm and/or techniques for doing it.

+One approach is to divide by a constant.
 If must, can do division by a constant.. in which A/B = A*(1/B),

-Using vendor IP..
-These solutions have some drawbacks.
-They are generally demanding in terms of area and they need many clock cycles of execution time.

 Conclusion.
 Use DSP or do in CPU.